 JExplorer allows you to configure global proxy settings for ftp, http, https, gopher, socks as well as those available for a current process without affecting global proxy configuration.
 See example.

 JExplorer provides support for native peers whereby you can work directly with COM interfaces of the Internet Explorer COM API to access functionality, which is not exposed explicitly by the library.

 Robot class allows you to emulate mouse actions, keyboard input, set focus to HTML element, search for an element within a page, populate an input control with values, etc.

 JExplorer is created to help Java developers resolve the following tasks:

-A: Yes, you can purchase JExplorer Source Code License; it is provided on a per developer basis.
+A: Yes, you can purchase JExplorer Source Code Licence; it is provided on a per developer basis.
 Please contact our sales team if you are interested in this option.

-No. The Project license is tied to one project only.
+A: No. The Project licence is tied to one project only.